Mega Man Legends (video game): Reception

 The N64 port, however, faced criticism from Famitsu for being too similar to the original game.
 IGN commented that the PlayStation game "was a poor experience", questioning "why Capcom [...] decided to make Nintendo 64 owners suffer through it unchanged."
 GameSpot found the graphics outdated and noted that, in addition to lacking updates from the original game, some music and sound clips were lost during the conversion.
 The PC version received an even more negative review; GameSpot rated it a "bad" 3.6 out of 10, stating that gamers would find the PlayStation port more worthwhile.
 Similar to Famitsus review of the Nintendo 64 port, GameSpot criticized the lack of additions to the PC port.
 The PC conversion of the cutscenes was found to contain an error where a character starts a dialogue while another is still speaking.

 In a 2007 retrospective of the Mega Man series, Jeremy Parish of 1UP.com ranked Mega Man Legends as "Worth it!", praising its setting, plot, English voice acting, and boss battles.
 GamesRadar shared similar sentiments, stating that the game was "a complete overhaul in every way" and noting that its jump to 3D graphics "seems totally lost in this day and age..."
-Conversely, ScrewAttack placed Mega Man Legends fourth in their article "Top Ten Worst 2D to 3D Games", criticizing the game’s controls, camera, and the main character's voice.
+Conversely, ScrewAttack placed Mega Man Legends fourth in their article "Top Ten Worst 2D to 3D Games", criticizing the game's controls, camera, and the main character's voice.
 Allgame noted that while the game "had some significant problems that kept it from being anything more than a diversion", the most notable issue was its controls, which were improved in the sequel.
 Mega Man's design ranked third in GamePros "The 8 Worst Game Character Makeovers Ever", with author Patrick Shaw commenting that having Mega Man without a helmet "just doesn't work".
-GamesRadar's article "Gaming's Most Absurdly Oversized Limbs" featured the game as an example of titles with characters having oversized arms.
-In 2008, Joystiq's Wesley Fenlon listed Mega Man Legends as a potential game to be ported to the Wii, focusing on the game's and the console's controls.
+GamesRadars article "Gaming's Most Absurdly Oversized Limbs" featured the game as an example of titles with characters having oversized arms.
+In 2008, Joystiqs Wesley Fenlon listed Mega Man Legends as a potential game to be ported to the Wii, focusing on the game's and the console's controls.
 In December 1998, a Capcom representative stated that Mega Man Legends had become a very popular game.